Poeschl/Hassio-Addons/CONTRIBUTING.md

 ## Requirements to get Pull Requests accepted

-* Passes the build (Including Hadolint, shellcheck and markdownlint)
+* Passes the build (Including Hadolint, shellcheck, markdownlint and others...)
-* Add your changes the the `CHANGELOG.md` and increase the plugin version.
+* Add your changes the the `CHANGELOG.md` and increase the addon version.